jakobharder/anno1800-jakobs-mods/upgradable-low-tier/README.md

 - The game wrongfully shows missing cheese for normal worker residences when all needs are fulfilled but people have not moved in yet.
 It's just an icon, nothing is missing.

 ## Changes

+### Unreleased

+- Stone pavement as street when used with "Plaza Streets"

 ### 1.2